proycon/LaMachine/index.md

 - [T-scan](https://github.com/proycon/tscan) - T-scan is a Dutch text analytics tool for readability prediction.
 - [Valkuil](https://github.com/proycon/valkuil-gecco) - A context-aware spelling corrector for Dutch
 - [TICCL](https://github.com/martinreynaert/TICCL) - A spelling correction and OCR post-correction system
+- [Alpino](http://www.let.rug.nl/vannoord/alp/Alpino/), a dependency parser and tagger for Dutch (about 1GB)

 Both the VM image as well as the docker image are based on Arch Linux.